allianz/ng-aquila/projects/ng-aquila/src/radio-toggle/radio-toggle.md

 Below you can find an example with a custom validator, which accepts only `B` as a correct option.

 <!-- example(radio-toggle-validation) -->

+### Accessibility

+If you use only icons or anything else that is not descriptive enough for screen readers, make sure to set a descriptive `ariaLabel` <a href="documentation/radio-toggle/overview#custom">as shown in the _Custom_ Toggle Buttons example</a>.